jhpyle/docassemble/_docs/questions.md

   you set a [`question help button`], the `help label` will be used for the help button, while the label for the help tab will be the less conspicuous word "Help."
+* The `help button color` is the [Bootstrap color] of the help button that appears when you set a [`question help button`] is enabled.
+This also affects the color of the question mark icon that appears when a choice in a multiple choice list has help text associated with it.
 * The `continue button label` is the label for the "Continue" button.
   If the `question` is a [`review`] question, this is called the `resume button label`.
+* The `continue button color` is the [Bootstrap color] of the "Continue" button.
+If the `question` is a [`review`] question, this is called the `resume button color`.
 * The `back button label` is the label for the back button that appears within the question itself when [`question back button`] is enabled.
+* The `back button color` is the [Bootstrap color] of the back button that appears within the question itself when [`question back button`] is enabled.
 * The `corner back button label` is the label for the back button that appears in the upper-left corner.